Saketh1205/Resume_Classifier_Assignment/README.md

 # Resume_Classifier_Assignment

-This task aims to develop a model for classifying images as either resumes or non-resumes.
+The primary objective of this project is to design and implement a robust image classification model capable of distinguishing between resume and non-resume.

+The dataset used for training comprises a diverse set of images representing both resumes and non-resumes.

-Models implemented are :- VGG19 and ResNet50.
+Models implemented are:- VGG19 and ResNet50